wp-plugins/spider-event-calendar/readme.txt

 4.5.15 Number of displayed events.
 Define the number of displayed events for the calendar.
 4.5.16 Show repeat rate.
 Choose whether to show the calendar repeat rate or not.

-4.6 The Other Views Parameters of the Spider Event Calendar 4.6.1 Date Background Color.
+4.6 The Other Views Parameters of the Spider Event Calendar.
+4.6.1 Date Background Color.
 Specify the background color of the event date cell (List View and Weekly View).
 4.6.2 Event Background Color 1.
-Select the background color of the events with an odd number 4.6.3 Event Background Color 2.
+Select the background color of the events with an odd number.
+4.6.3 Event Background Color 2.
 Select the background color of the events with an even number.
 4.6.4 Event Number Background Color 1.
 Select the number background color of the events with an odd number.
 4.6.5 Event Number Background Color 2.
 Select the number background color of the events with an even number.